Torii: Uses

-In the past torii must have been used also at the entrance of Buddhist temples.
-Even today, as prominent a temple as Osaka's Shitennō-ji, founded in 593 by Shōtoku Taishi and the oldest state-built Buddhist temple in the country (and world), has a torii straddling one of its entrances.
+Torii were historically used within Buddhist contexts as well.
+Torii was adopted by Shingon Buddhism founder Kūkai, who used it to demarcate the sacred space used for the homa ceremony.
+Osaka's Shitennō-ji, founded in 593 by Shōtoku Taishi and the oldest state-built Buddhist temple in the country (and world), has a torii straddling one of its entrances.
 (The original wooden torii burned in 1294 and was then replaced by one in stone.)
 Many Buddhist temples include one or more Shinto shrines dedicated to their tutelary kami ("Chinjusha"), and in that case a torii marks the shrine's entrance.
 Benzaiten is a syncretic goddess derived from the Indian divinity Sarasvati, who unites elements of both Shinto and Buddhism.
 For this reason halls dedicated to her can be found at both temples and shrines, and in either case in front of the hall stands a torii.
 The goddess herself is sometimes portrayed with a torii on her head.

 Finally, until the Meiji period (1868–1912) torii were routinely adorned with plaques carrying Buddhist sutras.

 Yamabushi, Japanese mountain ascetic hermits with a long tradition as mighty warriors endowed with supernatural powers, sometimes use as their symbol a torii.

 The torii is also sometimes used as a symbol of Japan in non-religious contexts.
-For example, it is the symbol of the Marine Corps Security Force Regiment and the 187th Infantry Regiment, 101st Airborne Division and of other US forces in Japan.
+For example, it is the symbol of the Marine Corps Security Force Regiment and the 187th Infantry Regiment, 101st Airborne Division and of other occupying forces in Japan.
 It is also used as a fixture at the entrance of some Japantown communities, such as Liberdade in São Paulo.